noobaly-original/symlink-manager/README.md

 | **Drag & drop not working** | Your file manager must support standard MIME types.
 Works on Windows 7+, macOS 10.13+, and modern Linux desktops.
 If running as admin, the app automatically patches UIPI to allow drag-drop from non-elevated Explorer. |
 | **Autostart not working** | Try running the app as administrator (Windows) or check the autostart directory permissions (macOS/Linux). |

+NOTE: I have not done enough testing on other platforms between updates !
+I would appreciate the feedback C:
 ---

 ## Project Structure